WICG/view-transitions/explainer.md

 ### Nested transition elements

 In the example transition, the content of the header cross-fades from Page-A to Page-B. An even smoother transition could be achieved by also animating the site title and avatar 'chip' independently.
-When a developer offers nested shared elements, the state can be captured in the following two modes :
+When a developer offers nested shared elements, the state can be captured in one of the following two modes:

-### Flat List Mode
+#### Flat List Mode
 The content of all nested shared elements is removed when generating the image for a shared element so they can be animated as independent images.
 This is similar to removing the content of shared elements from the root image.

 In addition to the element's image, the browser also caches the element's border-box bounds and a transform positioning the element relative to the viewport so that it overlaps exactly with its quad on the old page.

-## Hierarchy Mode
+#### Hierarchy Mode
 In this mode, the hierarchy of shared elements is preserved along with a transform which is relative to its nearest ancestor shared element instead of the viewport.
-When used with the "computed style + content image" mode, this also preserves other hierarchical properties (clip, effects inherited by descendants) that a shared element inherits from its ancestor.
+When used with the "computed style + content image" mode, this also preserves other hierarchical properties (clip, inherited effects) that a shared element inherits from its ancestor.

 This allows nested shared elements to continue to be positioned and clipped relative to their ancestor shared elements during a transition.
 This is proposed as a separate mode to minimize the scope for 'v1' of the feature.
 See [issue](https://github.com/WICG/shared-element-transitions/issues/74) for detailed discussion.